Mathpix/spectra-review-paper-competition/submissions/unsupervised_domain_adaptation_for_image_classification.md

 - When we are doing topic identification with images, we typically use a dataset made of pictures about a specific field.
 For instance, we can construct a dataset of movie posters or a dataset of video games posters.
 Now, a model trained on movie posters may not perform well on video games posters and yet, the elements in the posters may be close or the same.
 In that kind of situation, using a domain adaptative strategy can help to transfer the knowledge from the movie posters to the video game posters.

 - Today, we are familiar with the generation of fake contents that look genuine.
 With [thispersondoesnotexist](http://thispersondoesnotexist.com) you can generate as many artifical faces as you want and they look real.
 Since the generation of realistic fake contents brings a lot of concerns, it could be interesting to design a fake detector for spotting them.
 However, this is not possible to construct a database with all the kind of artificial contents and hence we can't a priori develop a detector that can detect all the artificial pictures.
+In that situation domain adaptative strategies could help to mitigate this problem.
 For example, if you are training a fake detector with fake faces from [thispersondoesnotexist](http://thispersondoesnotexist.com) , it is likely to be inefficient to detect fake cats from  [thiscatdoesnotexist](http://thiscatdoesnotexist.com).
-However, using a domain adaptative strategy we may solve that problem since human and cat faces share common features.
+Nevertheless, using a domain adaptative strategy we may solve that issue since human and cat faces share common features.

 - Sometimes, if we train a ML model with a certain base and we evaluate it with a noisy version of this base, it is already enough to disturb the model and making it inefficient on this noisy version.
 This scenario is classical in adversarial learning when we consider that an attacker wants precisely to perturb the prediction of a predictive model.
 In a case like that, domain adaptation could help to mitigate this attack.